 Bismarck froze and felt his eye close.
 "How long have you been watching, Dorothea?"

 Standing within the arch to the training room, a dark skinned and long black haired woman dressed in a turquoise robe looked back at Bismarck.
-"Long enough."
-Dorothea Ernst, Knight of Four, replied with displeasure.
+"Long enough," Dorothea Ernst, Knight of Four and Shieldmaiden of Britannia, replied with displeasure.
 "I know it's expected of the Knight of One to be the most powerful warrior in Britannia, but surely you see your beloved wife as a greater consultant for emotional issues than your sword."

 Bismarck couldn't keep himself from looking away as he spoke.
 "Just weariness at the idea of having to go to war again."